antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-that-modifies-the-system.md

                 processName);

           // It is possible that ProcessRecord is called multiple times
-          // when the Name parameter reveives objects as input from the
+          // when the Name parameter receives objects as input from the
           // pipeline.
 So to retain YesToAll and NoToAll input that the
-          // user may enter across mutilple calls to ProcessRecord, this
+          // user may enter across multiple calls to ProcessRecord, this
           // information is stored as private members of the cmdlet. if (!ShouldContinue(message, "Warning!",
                               ref yesToAll,